gke/uavp-mods/_README.txt

 - When using your transmitter, be sure to use the correct model memory on it.
 - Be sure to have no other transmitters on your channel on air.

-The author will NOT BE RESPONSIBLE FOR ANY ACCIDENTS OR INJURIES IN ANY WAY!
+The original author and those modifying the program based on the original V3.15 will NOT BE RESPONSIBLE FOR ANY ACCIDENTS OR INJURIES IN ANY WAY!

 PLEASE do yourself a favour and get an insurance which covers risks by doing model flight!
 Imaging what happens if you only damage someone elses car or something....